 Login to your myCISI portal, where you can access important insurance documents and emergency contact information as well as purchase optional trip interruption coverage.
 For information on accessing and using the myCISI Participant Portal online once you're enrolled in the insurance policy, click here.

-If you think that you might have alternate insurance coverage equal to or greater than all the coverages offered by the LUC study abroad policy, you may request an insurance waiver.
+If you think that you might have alternate insurance coverage that provides at least the same coverages offered by the LUC study abroad insurance policy and is the official institutional insurance policy of your study abroad provider, you may request an insurance waiver.
 If you're studying abroad for the fall or academic year, the deadline to request a waiver is April 1.
 If you're studying abroad for January term, the calendar year, Spring semester, or Spring Break, the deadline to request a waiver is November 1.
 If you're studying abroad for the summer, the deadline to request a waiver is April 1.

-To request a waiver, click here.
-Note that once you submit your waiver request, it typically takes approximately 10 business days to review, at which time you'll be notified of denial or acceptance of your waiver request.
+To request a waiver, email the Associate Director for Study Abroad documentation showing how your program's official institutional insurance policy provides at least the same coverages offered by the LUC study abroad insurance policy.
+Once you submit your waiver request, it typically takes approximately 10 business days to review, at which time you'll be notified of denial or acceptance of your waiver request.

 Notify your on-site program staff if possible so they can help assist you.
 Call CISI to open a case.
 If calling from overseas, the 24-hour number to use is 01-312-935-1703 (collect calls accepted).
 Calls from the U.S. should go to the 24-hour number at 855-327-1411.